 As a researcher, I wondered how applicable pre-COVID-19 scientific studies are on the psychological aspects of infertility for infertile couples.
 Would pre-COVID-19 scientific studies apply in treatment options, elevation of anxiety and planning for the future during this time of lockdown and beyond?

 While reading the scientific literature I came to another realisation.
-Thanks to COVID-19, some, if not most of our past methods of research (e.g., one-to-one questionnaire administration and experimental work) seems to be abandoned at least for the foreseeable future.
+Thanks to COVID-19, some, if not most of our past methods of research (such as one-to-one questionnaire administration and experimental work) seems to be abandoned at least for the foreseeable future.

 In the past, as a researcher it was logical to go to a lecture room or to invite participants to a research lab and ask them to complete a questionnaire, or to engage in some scientific task.
 But now all that, at least for the foreseeable future, is history.
 Qualtrics dictates most research methodologies, in addition to the problem is the realisation that most of the past materials including psychometric measures, become questionable in their applications.
 Take for example Eysenck’s Personality Questionnaire (EPQ).
 This questionnaire was used extensively in different facets of past research including as a measure of psychological assessment during and after pregnancy.